Philip Citroën: Legacy

 The CIA copy of the purported photo resurfaced online in early 2025, amid the 80th anniversary of the Fall of Berlin.
-Fact-checking outlets argued that the photograph did not confirm Hitler's survival, without reference to Basti's claims (although one outlet used his photocopy).
-Snopes cited the CIA's skepticism as a dismissal of the case, while LADbible noted that the CIA had filed a report on a supposed autopsy of Hitler's body.
-(Note: This is widely derided as Soviet propaganda except for its description of the dental remains.)
+Fact-checking outlets argued that the photograph did not confirm Hitler's survival, largely without reference to Basti's claims.
+Snopes cited the CIA's skepticism as a dismissal of the case.
+LADbible noted that the CIA had filed a report on an autopsy of Hitler's body, which has been dismissed as Soviet propaganda except for its description of the dental remains.

 In September 2025, podcaster Joe Rogan opined that Hitler escaped, citing the ratlines and the controversial 2015–2018 History series Hunting Hitler.
 (Note: In 2018, Rogan interviewed Hunting Hitler co-host Tim Kennedy, who said he believed Hitler escaped.)
 Rogan derided the low quality of the microfilm, which his producer Jamie Vernon asked ChatGPT to enhance; the artificial likenesses differed from other photos of both men.
-(Note: Hitler's apparent youthfulness prompted guest comedian Tim Dillon to jest that a Latin lifestyle incorporating siestas possibly benefited his health.)
 Rogan expressed incredulity that anyone would be motivated to mimic Hitler down to the moustache.
-(Note: An earlier photograph of a Nazi chieftain in South America depicts a greatly reduced toothbrush moustache, while Basti cites a source as indicating that Hitler employed a prop moustache while in hiding.)
+(Note: An earlier photograph of a Nazi chieftain in South America, from the c.
+1945–1947 Chilean-led probe, depicts a greatly reduced toothbrush moustache, while Basti cites a source as indicating that Hitler employed a prop moustache while in hiding.)